Racine Correctional Institution

 Special Historical Notes and Other Institutional Information

-Although RCI officially opened its doors on May 6, 1991, part of the facility was the former St. Bonaventure Prep School.
-St. Bonaventure was founded in 1901 in Pulaski.
-Originally, the school's goal was to prepare Polish youth for priesthood.
-The Franciscans who ran the school wanted a location to draw students from the larger Polish populations of Milwaukee and Chicago.
-In 1921, they moved to Sturtevant.
+RCI officially opened its doors on May 6, 1991.
+Part of the facility was the former St. Bonaventure Prep School, which was founded in 1901 in Pulaski with the goal of preparing Polish youth for priesthood.
+The Franciscans who ran the school wanted a location that would draw students from the larger Polish populations of Milwaukee and Chicago, so, in 1921, they moved the facility to Sturtevant.
 As the years passed and interest in priesthood decreased, the school's focus changed to preparing young men for college.
-In 1982, money difficulties forced the school to close after graduation the following year.
-In 1983, the school closed permanently.
+In 1982, financial difficulties forced Bonaventure to announce that it would close and in 1983, the school closed permanently.
 Racine Correctional Institution, a medium-security facility for adult males, was dedicated on that site in April of 1991.